This is real

 We can provide resources to help you navigate your path safely.

-Speaking up is just the first step.
+You can do hard things; speaking up is just the first step.

 We understand the need to have a safe place to seek help.